Studios One, Two and Three and Rooms 41 and 42, EMI Studios, Abbey Road

 The reason for the mammoth session was for mixing, edits and crossfades for the White Album.
 What's more, George Harrison and Ringo Starr were on holiday in Los Angeles and Sardinia respectively, leaving John Lennon, Paul McCartney, George Martin and the EMI staff to complete the record.

 All three main studios at Abbey Road were used, in addition to two extra rooms, as the final running order was decided upon and a master tape assembled.
-Although the styles on the White Album were varied, each of the four sides began with a strong song, each had a George Harrison song, songs with animals in the titled were mostly presented together on side two, and rock songs were mostly collected on side three.
+Although the styles on the White Album were varied, each of the four sides began with a strong song, each had a George Harrison song, songs with animals in the title were mostly presented together on side two, and rock songs were mostly collected on side three.

 On Sgt Pepper's Lonely Hearts Club Band, The Beatles had insisted there should be no three-second gaps between the songs.
 A similar policy was adopted for the White Album, and wherever possible the songs were joined via a crossfade or a straight edit.